kenedyakn/article-maker/README.md

 Article maker is a REST API service written in go.

-This api is used for managing articles with support for operations such as.
+This api is used for managing articles with support for common resource managment operations.

+## Opertaions

 * Creating articles
 * Updating articles